Having everything in one place is so much easier for study participants.

 New nutrition lab space benefits students, faculty and research participants.

+A new space on the first floor of Russell Hall serves as a one-stop shop for participants in nutrition research studies.
 The Nutrition and Metabolism Research Lab, which officially opened in January, is the newest addition to the Department of Human Nutrition and Hospitality Management in CHES.

 “The lab has always been in existence,” explains Dr. Kristi Crowe-White, associate professor in human nutrition.
 “It was housed in Doster 201 for as long as people can remember.
 We outgrew the space because of the caliber and quantity of research in the nutrition department.”